PlagScan/PlagScan_moodle/README.md

 Bug Fix:
 --------

-- Improve scheduled tasks in general and identify more problems in the process, updating the status of the file
-- Add more status for files that failed during submission
-- Update file status of frozen files
+- Improve submit file process to avoid problems when the files are associated to the Admin account

 Special thanks:
 ---------------